Gertrude Ederle: English Channel crossing

+Later career

-When Ederle returned home, she was greeted with a ticker-tape parade in Manhattan.
-More than two million people lined the streets of the parade route to cheer her.
-She made an arrangement with Edward L. Hyman to make a personal appearance at the Brooklyn Mark Strand, and she was paid an amount far greater than they had ever paid an individual performer prior.
+She made an arrangement with Edward L. Hyman to appear at the Brooklyn Mark Strand Theatre, who paid her significantly more than any prior individual performer.
 Subsequently, she went on to play herself in a movie (Swim Girl, Swim starring Bebe Daniels) and tour the vaudeville circuit, including later Billy Rose's Aquacade.
 She met President Coolidge and had a song and a dance step named for her.
-Her manager, Dudley Field Malone, was not able to capitalize on her notoriety, so Ederle's career in vaudeville wasn't a huge financial success.
-The Great Depression also diminished her financial rewards.
-A fall down the steps of her apartment building in 1933 twisted her spine and left her bedridden for several years, but she recovered well enough to appear at the 1939 New York World's Fair.
+Her manager, Dudley Field Malone, was not able to capitalize on her fame and popularity, diminishing the financial potential of her vaudeville career.
+The Great Depression also affected the success of her career.
+A fall down the steps of her apartment building in 1933 twisted her spine and left her bedridden for several years, but she recovered sufficiently to appear at the 1939 New York World's Fair.

 Death

-Ederle had poor hearing since childhood due to measles, and by the 1940s she was almost completely deaf.
-Aside from her time in vaudeville, she taught swimming to deaf children.
-She was never married and she was living in an old peoples home in 2001.
-She died on November 30, 2003, in Wyckoff, New Jersey, at the age of 97.
+As a result of childhood measles, Ederle had poor hearing most of her life, and by the 1940s had lost most of her hearing.
+Aside from her time in vaudeville, she worked for much of her life as a swimming instructor for deaf children.
+She never married and by 2001 lived in a nursing home.
+She died on November 30, 2003, in Wyckoff, New Jersey, at the age of 98.
 She was interred in the Woodlawn Cemetery in the Bronx, New York City.

 Legacy

 Ederle was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1965.
 She was inducted into the National Women's Hall of Fame in 2003.

-An annual swim from New York City's Battery Park to Sandy Hook, New Jersey, is called the Ederle Swim in memory of Gertrude Ederle, and follows the course she swam.
+An annual swim from New York City's Battery Park to Sandy Hook, New Jersey, is named the Ederle Swim to honor her, and follows the course she swam.

-The Gertrude Ederle Recreation Center is located in Manhattan.
+The Gertrude Ederle Recreation Center, which opened in 2013 and is located on the Upper West Side of Manhattan, was named for her, and includes an indoor swimming pool.

+At the northern side of Meadow Lake in Flushing Meadows–Corona Park, Ederle Terrace commemorates the location of an amphitheater where she performed during the 1939 New York World's Fair.

 A BBC Radio 4 play, The Great Swim, by Anita Sullivan, based on the 2008 book of the same name by Gavin Mortimer, was first broadcast on September 1, 2010, and repeated on January 23, 2012.
 It dramatizes Ederle's record-breaking crossing of the English Channel.

+A memorial to Gertrude Ederle's historic channel swim was installed in Kingsdown in 2023.
+The memorial plaque marks the Oldstairs Bay beach where Ederle came ashore.

-A biographical film, Young Woman and the Sea, based on the book of the same name by Glenn Stout, is set to be directed by Joachim Rønning from a screenplay by Jeff Nathanson and is produced by Jerry Bruckheimer initially for Paramount Pictures, but is later acquired by Walt Disney Pictures for Disney+, with Daisy Ridley to play Ederle.
+A biographical film, Young Woman and the Sea, based on the book of the same name by Glenn Stout, was produced by Walt Disney Pictures and Jerry Bruckheimer, directed by Joachim Rønning, and starring Daisy Ridley as Ederle.
+The film was released on May 31, 2024.